triggerflow/lithops-patch/README.md

     ```
     git clone https://github.com/triggerflow/pywren-ibm-cloud_tf-patch
+    cd pywren-ibm-cloud_tf-patch
+    pip install -r requeriments.txt
-    python pywren-ibm-cloud_tf-patch/install_patch.py
+    python install_patch.py
     ```

 ## Configuration

 1. Once installed, you need to create a configuration file for IBM-PyWren.
 [Follow this instructions](https://github.com/pywren/pywren-ibm-cloud/tree/master/config) to configure an IBM Cloud Functions and IBM Cloud object Storage accounts.
-It is recommended to place the `pywren_config` file in the root directory of your project that contains the Triggerflow scripts.
+It is recommended to place the `pywren_config.yaml` file in the root directory of your project that contains the Triggerflow scripts.

 2. Edit your pywren config file and add the `triggerflow` section with your access details to your *Triggerflow* deployment.
 You must provide here the event source service (sink):
     ```yaml